hspark1212/MOFTransformer/docs/source/installation.md

 ### Installation using PIP (not yet)

-The simplest way is install `moftransformer` is to use PIP.
+The simplest way for installing `moftransformer` is to use PIP.

 ```bash
 $ pip install moftransformer